Key performance measure 8

 Occasionally the shaded circles in the charts above, representing different English regions, overlap with one another.
 The underlying data can be downloaded below (see ‘Download the data’).

 The proportion of higher education subjects taught to apprentices has increased in recent years.
 In 2015-16, providers in the North West taught the widest range of subjects to apprentices, at 14.2 per cent.
-By 2021-22 it had been overtaken by the South East, which offered the widest range of subjects to apprentices, at 30.1 per cent.
-In 2021-22, the North East had one of the greatest number of providers relative to the population delivering higher education apprenticeships, with 0.8 providers per 100,000 residents.
-However, this region offered the lowest proportion of subjects of all regions, at 22.1 per cent.
-Across most years analysed, London has had the fewest providers relative to the population delivering higher education apprenticeships; in 2021-22, alongside the South East, it had the second lowest number of providers relative to the population, with 0.5 providers delivering higher education apprenticeships per 100,00 residents.
+This increased to 30.7 per cent in 2022-23.
+In 2022-23, Yorkshire and the Humber had one of the greatest number of providers relative to the population delivering higher education apprenticeships, with 0.8 providers per 100,000 residents.

 Lack of diversity of subjects and providers within a region could indicate a lack of choice for prospective students.
 Alternatively, a lack of subject or provider diversity could reflect the choices of students in that region.
 Students may want to study a narrower range of subjects, perhaps because they align with the jobs available in a region, or they may be satisfied with selecting from fewer providers if these offer a sufficiently high quality education.
 This means KPM 8 is a proxy measure of choice rather than a direct measure.

 Up to and including the 2020-21 academic year, only providers that were registered with the OfS at some point between 1 August 2020 and 31 July 2021 are included.
-For 2021-22, we include providers on the Register at some point between 1 August 2021 and 31 July 2022.
+For later years, we include providers on the Register at some point in that academic year.
+For example, for 2021-22, we include providers on the Register at some point between 1 August 2021 and 31 July 2022.
 This means the number of providers included in each year will vary.
 Provider counts are then calculated using the provider where a student is taught for the majority of the academic year.

 This approach differs to the provider counts used in the other KPMs which include all higher education providers before 2020-21.
 By restricting the provider count to only those providers registered with the OfS at some point between 1 August 2020 and 31 July 2021, this approach avoids a large discontinuity in 2020-21 that would otherwise be caused by filtering out a large number of unregistered providers.
 This would particularly affect the apprenticeship and part-time measures.